 As always, prevention is better than cure, right?
 But how does one actually prevent postpartum hair loss?
 While you must keep in mind that this is strictly hormonal; preventing having to deal with the worst of it may be simpler than you think.
 For one, you can avoid wearing your hair in tight hairstyles which can create tension on your scalp, and you can also employ vitamins to support hair growth.
 Supplements such as zinc, Vitamin E and biotin can help maintain healthy hair growth, but as always, consult with your physician first before using.

 After your beautiful baby arrives, you may experience postpartum hair loss.
 As mentioned previously, this can last for up to a year.
-To promote proper regrowth of hair, get an adequate amount of rest whenever possible, maintain a healthy diet, and employ nutritional or prenatal supplements into your wellness routine to prevent any further shedding.
+To promote proper postpartum hair regrowth, get an adequate amount of rest whenever possible, maintain a healthy diet, and employ nutritional or prenatal supplements into your wellness routine to prevent any further shedding.
 You should also try some scalp massages to help relieve stress which is also a culprit of postpartum hair loss.

 Postpartum Hair Loss Hairstyles